PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 ## Assessing Your Cybersecurity Needs: From Individuals to Businesses

-Before diving into building a Cyber Threat Intelligence (CTI) program, it’s essential to assess your cybersecurity needs.
+Before building a Cyber Threat Intelligence (CTI) program, it’s essential to assess your cybersecurity needs.
 Whether you’re an individual looking to protect your personal data or a business aiming to secure digital assets, your CTI approach should align with your specific goals, resources, and risks.
 Let’s explore this with examples that apply to everyone—from protecting your personal assets, like a car, to securing a business's valuable resources.

 ### For Individuals: Protecting Your Car from Theft